 The video carousel offers several different views of video feeds—just click on any video or screen share to enlarge.
 (Note there is no fullscreen option at this time.)
 You can turn off others' audio or video, which turns off their a/v connection to you, not to anyone else.
 Adjust anyone's volume by hovering on their feed, selecting the three dots, and using the volume slider.

 Chat is a great way for staff to ask questions or comment during the meeting!
-Chat has options to message a person directly, to those Nearby (within 5 tiles or within the private area), or to Everyone.
+Chat has options to message a person directly, to those seated within the same named Private Area as you, or to Everyone.

 Tip: As a presenter, hop into the Space on mobile (or another monitor) so you can watch Chat while sharing your screen.